 Varicella Zoster (VZV) – Chickenpox

-A history of infection with chickenpox or herpes zoster is adequate evidence of immunity if the applicant has lived in temperate climates during their childhood1.
-If raised in tropical climates2, despite a history of chickenpox, VZV serological evidence is required.
-We will offer vaccination to seronegative applicants once they commence their medical training.
+A definite history of infection with chickenpox is adequate evidence of immunity if the applicant has lived in a temperate climate and at the time of their illness1.
+If living or raised in a tropical / sub-tropical climate2, despite a history of chickenpox, VZV serological evidence is required.
+VZV vaccination will be recommended / arranged for students on commencement of their placement at Cambridge if necessary.

 1 Temperate regions are defined as United Kingdom, rest of Europe, North America, Antipodes, Middle East and Indian sub-continent

 2 Tropical regions are defined as sub-Saharan Africa, South East Asia, Caribbean and Central America